-Mental health issues in young and teenage children have increased.
-According to the government service, Health Direct, studies show that about 1 in 7 children and adolescents in Australia aged 4-17 have recently experienced a mental health issue such as ADHD, anxiety, anger, depression, an eating disorder, or stress.
+Mental health concerns in young and teenage children have increased.
+According to the government service, Health Direct, studies show that about 1 in 7 children and adolescents in Australia aged 4-17 have recently experienced a mental health concern such as ADHD, anxiety, anger, depression, an eating disorder, or stress.
 The return to school and the rapidly changing information around COVID-19 has been challenging for both teachers and students.
 Before even starting to address the academic gaps that have emerged, teachers are having to prioritise the mental health needs of the children in their classrooms.

 Educational and Developmental Psychologist, Michelle Button, says that anxiety is one of the biggest issues affecting children who have returned to school.
 For some it is a specific element of the school environment that they are anxious about, like keeping up with schoolwork or friendships.
 For others, it is a general anxiety about the state of the world.